potassco/clorm/docs/clorm/predicate.rst

    nyeparty = Booking(date=int(nye.strftime("%Y%m%d")), description="NYE Party")

-Here the Python ``nyeparty`` variable corresponds to the encoded ASP event, with the ``date`` field capturing the string encoding of the date.
+Here the Python ``nyeparty`` variable corresponds to the encoded ASP event, with the ``date`` term capturing the string encoding of the date.

-Now imagine that at a latter point in your code you want to use the date stored in the booking object.
-To do this you need to read the integer and translate it back into a Python date object:
+In the opposite direction to extract the date it is necessary to turn the date encoded string into an action ``datetime.date`` object:

 .. code-block:: python

    nyedate = datetime.datetime.strptime(str(nyepart.date), "%Y%m%d")

-The problem with the above code is that the process of creating and using the date in ``Booking`` object is cumbersome and error-prone.
+The problem with the above code is that the process of creating and using the date in the ``Booking`` object is cumbersome and error-prone.
 You have to remember to make the correct translation both in creating and reading the date.
-Furthermore the places in the code base where these translations are made may be far apart, leading to potential problems when code needs to be refactored.
+Furthermore the places in the code where these translations are made may be far apart, leading to potential problems when code needs to be refactored.

-To help with this problem ClORM allows the simple fields to be sub-classed and input/output functions specified to perform the appropriate type conversions.
+One solution to this problem is to sub-class the ``StringTermDefn`` and provide an extra data translation step.

 .. code-block:: python

    import datetime
    from clorm import *

-   class DateField(StringField):
+   class DateTermDefn(StringTermDefn):
        pytocl = lambda dt: dt.strftime("%Y%m%d")
        cltopy = lambda s: datetime.datetime.strptime(s,"%Y%m%d").date()

    class Booking(Predicate):
-       date=DateField()
+       date=DateTermDefn()
-       description = StringField()
+       description = StringTermDefn()

 The ``pytocl`` definition specifies the conversion that takes place in the direction of converting Python data to Clingo data, and ``cltopy`` handles the opposite direction.
-Because the ``DateField`` inherits from ``StringField`` therefore the ``pytocl`` function must output a Python string object.
+Because the ``DateTermDefn`` inherits from ``StringTermDefn`` therefore the ``pytocl`` function must output a Python string object.
 In the opposite direction, ``cltopy`` must be passed a Python string object and performs the desired conversion, in this case producing a ``datetime.date`` object.

-By using the sub-classed ``DateField`` the conversion functions are all captured within the one class definition and the interacting with the objects can be done in a more natural manner.
+Importantly, by using the sub-classed ``DateTermDefn`` the conversion functions are all captured within the one class definition and interacting with the objects can be done in a more natural manner.

 .. code-block:: python